pwall567/kjson/README.md

 Kotlin standard library classes.

-When instantiating deserialized objects it does not require the class to have a no-argument constructor, and unlike some JSON libraries it does not use the `sun.misc.Unsafe` class to force instantiation.
+When instantiating deserialized objects it does not require the class to have a no-argument constructor, and unlike some JSON libraries it does not use the `sun.misc.Unsafe` class to force instantiation (which bypasses constructor validity and consistency checks).

 ## Supported Classes